Entremet: Early use of the term

+Late-Medieval entremets

-The most noticeable trait of the early entremet was the focus on vivid colors.
-Later on, the entremet would take the shape of various types of illusion foods, such as peacocks or swans that were skinned, cooked, seasoned and then redressed in their original plumage (or filled with the meat of tastier fowl) or even scenes depicting contemporary human activities, such as a knight in the form of a grilled capon equipped with a paper helmet and lance, sitting on the back of a roast piglet.
-Elaborate models of castles made from edible material was a popular theme.
-At a feast in 1343 dedicated to Pope Clement VI, one of the Avignon popes, one of the entremets was a castle with walls made from roast birds, populated with cooked and redressed deer, wild boar, goat, hare and rabbit.
+Entremets were often brightly colored with plant dyes to provide a sort of visual entertainment.
+Over time, entremets became popular as illusion foods, such as peacocks or swans that were skinned, cooked, and redressed in their original plumage; or scenes depicting human activities, such as a knight in the form of a grilled capon equipped with a paper helmet and lance, sitting on the back of a roast piglet.
+Elaborate models of castles made from edible material were also popular.
+At a feast in 1343 dedicated to Pope Clement VI, one of the entremets was a castle with walls made from roast birds, populated with cooked and redressed deer, wild boar, goat, hare, and rabbit.

-In the 14th century, entremets began to involve not just eye-catching displays of amusing haute cuisine, but also more prominent and often highly symbolic forms of inedible entertainment.
+In the 14th century, entremets began to involve not just eye-catching displays of high-status cuisine, but also more prominent and often highly symbolic forms of inedible entertainment.
 In 1306, the knighting of the son of Edward I included performances of chansons de geste in what has been assumed to be part of the entremet.
-During the course of the 14th century they would often take on the character of theatrical displays, complete with props, actors, singers, mummers and dancers.
+Entremets would often take on the character of theatrical displays, complete with props, actors, singers, mummers, and dancers.
 At a banquet held in 1378 by Charles V of France in honor of Emperor Charles IV, a huge wooden model of the city of Jerusalem was rolled in before the high table.
 Actors portraying the crusader Godfrey of Bouillon and his knights then sailed into the hall on a miniature ship and reenacted the capture of Jerusalem in 1099.

-Entremet made an effective tool for political displays.
+Entremets made an effective tool for political displays.
 One of the most famous examples is the so-called Feast of the Pheasant, arranged by Philip the Good of Burgundy in 1454.
 The theme of the banquet was the fall of Constantinople to the Ottoman Turks in 1453, and included a vow by Philip and his guests to retake the city in a crusade, though this was never realized.
 There were several spectacular displays at the banquet referred to by contemporary witnesses as entremets.
 Guests were entertained by a wide range of extravagant displays of automatons in the form of fountains and pies containing musicians.
 At the end of the banquet, an actor representing the Holy Church rode in on an elephant and read a poem about the plight of Eastern Christianity under Ottoman rule.